MicrosoftDocs/azure-stack-docs/azure-managed-lustre/export-with-archive-jobs.md

 ---

-# Use archive jobs to export data from Azure Managed Lustre (Preview)
+# Use archive jobs to export data from Azure Managed Lustre (preview)

 This article describes how to copy data from your Azure Managed Lustre file system to long-term storage in Azure Blob Storage by creating an archive job.